You might be able to pay your car payment with a credit card. But you probably shouldn’t.

 The rewards outweigh the fees.

-Many credit cards offer appealing rewards programs to their customers, such as cash back, airline miles, and points.
-This incentivizes borrowers to use their cards and accrue bonuses, especially during intro promotions.
+Many credit cards offer their customers special intro promotions as well as long term rewards program perks, such as cash back, airline miles, and points.
+This incentivizes borrowers to use their cards and accrue bonuses, especially during introductory periods for new credit cards.

 Lenders generally don’t allow borrowers to use credit cards to repay their auto loans.
 In the unlikely event that yours does and your rewards outweigh any fees and loan payments are eligible purchases under your credit card company’s rewards program, it could be a wise move.